-THCV vs. THC: What's The Difference?
+THCV vs THC: What's The Difference?
 Effects & Benefits

 THC produces its effects through interaction with specific cannabinoid receptors, also known as CB1 receptors, located in the brain that regulate essential functions such as mood, memory, pain-sensing mechanisms, and appetite.

-THC is well loved and preferred for many reasons.
+THC is well loved for many reasons.
 Its main function is to induce a feeling of being high and relaxed.
 It can also increase the feeling of hunger, a well-known effect known as ‘the munchies.’

 THCV is a psychotropic cannabinoid that is more commonly found in Sativa genotype plants compared to Indica ones.
 Users often feel social, happy, focused, and energized, making THCV popular for daytime use when staying active and functional is important.